lukso-network/l14-deploy-node-gcloud/README.md

-# Simple repo to deploy a node on Google Cloud Compute
+# Scripts tp deploy a node on Google Cloud Compute

 ## Deployment